All Episodes

 There are plenty of House Democrats who want to play chicken with the troops who would love to defund the troops tomorrow.

-But Obama says after the president's veto, uh and by the way, the Kook websites are all over Obama now.
+But Obama says after the president's veto, and by the way, the Kook websites are all over Obama now.

 They hate his guts out there.

-He said, My expectation is that we'll continue to try to ratchet up the pressure on the president to change course.
+He said, my expectation is that we'll continue to try to ratchet up the pressure on the president to change course.

 I don't think that we'll see a majority of the Senate vote to cut off funding at this stage.